SuviSree/swift_d-zkp/README.md

-# MOTION2NX -- A Framework for Generic Hybrid Three-Party Computation and Private Inference with Neural Networks, with Verification via a Distributed Zero Knowledge Proof.
+# swift_d-zkp-- A Framework for Generic Hybrid Three-Party Computation, with Verification via a Distributed Zero Knowledge Proof.

 This software is an extension of the Motion2NX [https://github.com/encryptogroup/MOTION2NX].
 MOTION2NX supports 2 party in a honest majority setting. swift_d-zkp supports 3 parties with at most 1 maliciously corrupted adversary.